gzhai5/Thermography_for_Grape_Mortality/README.md

 ### GUI.py

-This code is the major code for using the camera so far.
-It creates a simple GUI that have different threads for camera streaming, NULL thread, and Data
-Aquistion.
-The running of the code requires the successful connections to the thermal camera and the switch, otherwise it will have no image and error messages.
-The purpose of this code is to more easily control the usage of the thermal camera on a software coding base (here is Python) so as to make preparation of collecting the data for further CV/ML studies.
+This code is the main code for using the camera.
+It creates a simple GUI with different threads for the usage of camera: camera streaming, a NULL thread, and data acquisition.
+The code requires successful connections to the thermal camera and the switch, otherwise it will display error messages and no image.
+The purpose of this code is to more easily control the thermal camera using software coding (here we use Python), preparing for collecting data for further computer vision and machine learning studies.

 * Camera Streaming Thread:<br>
-This part is called "VideoThread" in the python code class.
-Most of the code is referenced by the Example code from Spinnaker (/reference/spinnaker_python-2.7.0.128-cp38-cp38-win_amd64/Examples/Python3/Acquisition.py) and an open source (https://gist.github.com/docPhil99/ca4da12c9d6f29b9cea137b617c7b8b1).
-More specificly, it initilze the camera and get the image data (which is a nd numpy array), and emit each of it to the PyQt screen.
-The entering of this thread is realated to a PyQt button named "Connect".
-The "Connect" and "Cut" button will simply help the program determine whether to use this streaming thread or stop it.
+This part of the code, called "VideoThread," is a class in our Python code.
+Most of the code is based on the Example code from Spinnaker (/reference/spinnaker_python-2.7.0.128-cp38-cp38-win_amd64/Examples/Python3/Acquisition.py) and an open source project (https://gist.github.com/docPhil99/ca4da12c9d6f29b9cea137b617c7b8b1).
+It initializes the camera and retrieves the image data (as a nd numpy array), which is then emitted to the PyQt screen.
+The thread is entered when the user clicks the "Connect" button in the PyQt interface.
+The "Connect" and "Cut" buttons control whether the streaming thread is active or not.

 * NULL Thread:<br>
-This part is called "disconnect_thread" in the python code class.
-The code is instructed by ChatGPT.
-It is the same format of other threads.
-But the internal code is simple: Drawing a white background and print some texts on it.
-This image will be emitted to the PyQt screen always during this thread running.
-This thread is the default thread when starting the code, and could be access when hitting the "Cut" button.
+This part of the code, called "disconnect_thread," is a class in our Python code.
+It was created based on instructions from ChatGPT and follows the same format as other threads.
+However, the internal code is simple: it draws a white background and prints some text on it.
+This image is continuously emitted to the PyQt screen while the thread is running.
+This thread is the default when starting the code and can be accessed by clicking the "Cut" button.

 * Data Aquisition Thread:<br>
-This part is called "VideoThread_timed" in the python code class.
-The code writing is based on the streaming thread but making the streaming become a timed function with some other small features.
-The running time is controlled by the value of t2 (which has a default value, but can be changed from the PyQt screen).
-And during the running time, the switch will be controlled on and off according to the value of t0 and t1 (which has similiar settings as t2).
-Also, when finished this timed data aquisition process, the image data will be saved into a 3d numpy array and will be saved locally to .npy file.
-This file is important for the further analysis process, and has a big size since the image data has not been compressed.
-Some other features about the thread is the focus adjustment buttons.
-There are five main buttons linked with the camera focusing: Choose the focus method, auto focus, foucs plus, focus minus, and focus step.
-The logic for writing this focusing is get hinted by this online article (https://www.flir.com/support-center/iis/machine-vision/application-note/spinnaker-nodes/).
-This article states the way of writing code to locate a function which can be found in SpinView.
+This part of the code, called "VideoThread_timed," is a class in our Python code.
+The code writing is based on the streaming thread but with the added feature of being a timed function.
+The running time is controlled by the value of t2 (which can be changed from the PyQt interface).
+During the running time, the switch is controlled on and off according to the values of t0 and t1 (which have similar settings as t2).
+When the timed data acquisition process is finished, the image data is saved into a 3D numpy array and locally as a .npy file.
+This file is important for further analysis and is large in size due to the uncompressed image data.
+The thread also includes focus adjustment buttons, which are linked to the camera focusing: a button to choose the focus method, an auto focus button, a focus plus button, a focus minus button, and a focus step text edit place.
+The logic for the focus adjustment was inspired by this online article (https://www.flir.com/support-center/iis/machine-vision/application-note/spinnaker-nodes/), which explains how to locate a function in SpinView.

 ### run_data.py
+This code uses the matplotlib package to display the images stored in a .npy file as a video animation.
+Its purpose is to facilitate the inspection and verification of the saved camera image data by allowing the user to replay them.

 ### unfinished (folder)
+This folder contains many code files that were created during the development process.
+Most of them are test code for testing individual features and some may contain bugs.
+They were saved to document the development process, as we did not use github to track changes before.
+They may also be useful if we decide to revisit a discarded feature in the future.

 ## Contributing